-Matcha’s winning combination of catechins and caffeine have been shown to benefit women in weight loss in a 2017 study.
+Matcha’s winning combination of catechins and caffeine has been shown to benefit women in weight loss in a 2017 study.
 1 gram of premium quality matcha was consumed daily in the morning an hour or two before a 30 minute brisk walk was taken.
-This was done for a time period of a month or more and was beneficially shown to lower respiratory exchange ratio and exercise-induced fat oxidation (Willems, M.E.T., et al., 2017).
+This was done for a month or more and was beneficially shown to lower respiratory exchange ratio and exercise-induced fat oxidation (Willems, M.E.T., et al., 2017).
 The important thing to take note of is that the study utilized premium quality matcha or ceremonial matcha.
 A green tea latte from Starbucks is not going to cut it, nor will culinary green tea.
-I would suggest consuming a warm cup of matcha as soon as you get up to start off your morning routine.
+I would suggest consuming a warm cup of matcha as soon as you get up to start your morning routine.

 A 2018 study that reviewed the literature on the effects of green tea on adults found that the EGCG present in green tea and more abundantly in matcha aided in reducing body weight and or weight gain when diet and lifestyle were also addressed.
-If the diet was not changed the researched showed that the patient’s weight remained, for the most part, the same.
+If the diet was not changed the research showed that the patient’s weight remained, for the most part, the same.
 The studies found that green teas catechins aided in increasing lipid oxidation, which aided in reducing inflammation and boosting immune function as well as increasing thermogenesis, which increases energy expenditure in the body (Hu, J., et al., 2018).

 Matcha and Mental Health

-Chronic stress has been shown to aid in the development of depression, mood disorders and other stress-related diseases – such as adrenal fatigue.
+Chronic stress has been shown to aid in the development of depression, mood disorders and other stress-related diseases – such as mild adrenal insufficiency.
 The theanine present in matcha, enhanced by arginine 9the second most abundant amino acid in matcha, has been shown to reduce stress (Unno, K., et al., 2018).
 The combination of caffeine and theanine in Matcha has been shown to provide a positive cognitive effect (Giles, G.E., et al., 2017).
-A 2018 study from Japan has shown that 3 grams of good quality matcha daily in 500 ml of room temperature water can aid in suppressing anxiety, lower stress levels and aid int he prevention of adrenal fatigue.
+A 2018 study from Japan has shown that 3 grams of good quality matcha daily in 500 ml of room temperature water can aid in suppressing anxiety, lower stress levels and aid int he prevention of mild adrenal insufficiency.
 Thirty-two healthy 5th-year students from the University of Shizuoka, School of Pharmaceutical Sciences in Japan participated in the study.
 They were found to exhibit excitation the following morning, which was shown to aid in their stress recovery (Unno, K., et al., 2018).

 The combination of theanine and arginine aid in stress reduction, however high amounts of EGCG and caffeine contract their effect.
 True matcha will have a higher amino acid content and a lower level of the catechin EGCG.
-Although benefical for metabolism and improving weight loss, EGCG is not beneficial for reducing stress and balancing mood.
+Although beneficial for metabolism and improving weight loss, EGCG is not beneficial for reducing stress and balancing mood.
 EGC another catechin has a stress-reducing effect, however, it must be ten times higher than EGCG to be effective in Matcha for stress reduction.
 L-theanine, on the other hand, much be higher than caffeine for its stress-reducing benefit to be felt.
 In Japan, 42% of Matcha sold reduces stress levels as it has a much higher theanine and Arginine content, whereas overseas most Matcha sold contains higher levels of caffeine and lower levels of theanine and arginine (Unno, K., et al., 2018).

 Matcha and Cognitive Performance

-The combination of L-theanine, EGCG, and caffeine have been shown to positively impact mood and cognitive performance.
+The combination of L-theanine, EGCG, and caffeine has been shown to positively impact mood and cognitive performance.
 A 2017 study published in Food Research International on the consumption of matcha beverages shown a great improvement in attention and response time of study participants.
 The study also looked at snack bars that contained 4g of matcha and found that they did not perform as well as the matcha beverage (Dietz, C., et al., 2017).

 A 2011 study from Japan showed that theanine, 5-6mg/kg, aided in reducing the occurrence of cerebral atrophy, learning impairments, behavioral depression and oxidative damage to the cerebral DNA.
-It has been shown that psychosocial stress accelerates ageing due to oxidative damage and can lead to cognitive dysfunction and depression.
+It has been shown that psychosocial stress accelerates aging due to oxidative damage and can lead to cognitive dysfunction and depression.
 Theanine, found in Ceremonial Matcha has the potential to prevent this (Unno, K., et al., 2011).

 Matcha Combats Cancer and Oxidative Stress

 Oxidative stress occurs as a result of a build-up of free radicals, peroxides and a weakened defense system.
-With time oxidative stress builds up inflammation in the body leading to an increase in chronic inflammatory disease such as cancer, diabetes, cardiovascular, pulmonary and neurological diseases (Reuter, S., et al., 2010).
-Certain foods can lead to free radical generation and oxidative dysfunction, therefore functional foods are needed so as to promote wellbeing.
+With time oxidative stress builds up inflammation in the body leading to an increase in chronic inflammatory diseases such as cancer, diabetes, cardiovascular, pulmonary and neurological diseases (Reuter, S., et al., 2010).
+Certain foods can lead to free radical generation and oxidative dysfunction, therefore functional foods are needed to promote wellbeing.
 Antioxidants, like matcha aid in preventing free radical formations in the body (Asadi, N., et al., 2017) (Burcus, A., et al., 2018).
 Powdered matcha tea has a much better scavenging ability on the production of reactive oxygen species making it effective at quenching ROS, inhibiting blood glucose accumulation and stimulating lipid metabolism (Farooq, S., et al., 2018).
 Matcha has been shown to be effective at combating different types of tumors and cancer -stem-like cells by targeting the cell and down-regulating oxygen consumption rates and extracellular acidification rates.
 Matcha has also shown great potential in aiding to overcome cancer cell resistance to chemotherapy (Lorenzo, J.M., 2016).

 Matcha and Endoplasmic Reticulum Stress